Building a Lightning-Fast Search Experience: Mistakes, Breakthroughs, and Performance Wins

 Finding Architectural Inspiration

-Why?
-Well, in my more junior years, it wasn't uncommon for me to design a plan and dive right in without getting much external validation or seeing what solutions others had already implemented.
+In my earlier years as a developer, I often designed systems and dove straight into implementation without much external validation.
 That approach led to more than a few rabbit holes and reinvented wheels.
 These days, I try to be more deliberate about research before committing to an implementation path.

 This finding was critical—we had already mastered Mux for video streaming and leveraged Next.js's full route cache in other projects.
 The URL parameter handling was the missing piece for a cohesive solution.